Resource curse: Foreign aid

 There is an argument in political economy that foreign aid can have the same negative effects in the long run towards development as in the case of the resource curse.
 The so-called "aid curse" results from giving perverse political incentives to a weak body of civil servants, lowering politicians' accountability towards citizens and decreasing economic pressure thanks to the income of an unearned resource to mitigate economic crisis.
 When foreign aid represents a major source of revenue to governments, especially in low-income countries, state-building capacity is hindered by undermining responsiveness toward taxpayers or by decreasing the incentive for governments to look for different sources of income or the increase in taxation.

 Crime

 A 2018 study found that in Texas, "a 1% increase in the value of oil reserves increases murder by 0.16%, robbery by 0.55% and larceny by 0.18%."

 Petro-aggression

 Petro-aggression is the tendency for a petrostate to be involved in international conflicts, or to be the target of them.
 The term was popularized by a 2013 book by Jeff Colgan that found that petrostates (states with 10% or more GDP from petroleum) are 250 percent more likely to instigate international conflicts than a typical country.

-Examples of oil-rich countries engaging in conflict include:
+Examples of oil-rich countries initiating conflicts include: